-In Pakistan, the madaaris are based on sect, and every sect has its own madrassa network that is controlled by a board or Wafaq.

-Every board has its own system of education and they hold annual exams and distribute certificates among students.
+- In Pakistan, the madaaris are based on sect, and every sect has its own madrassa network that is controlled by a board or Wafaq. - Every board has its own system of education and they hold annual exams and distribute certificates among students. - There are five madrassa boards or wafaqs in Pakistan, and they are also members of Ittehad Tanzeemat Madaaris Deenia (ITMD), an umbrella organization of madaaris, which was established in 2003.